Purchasing Methods, Policies, and Procedures

 Board of Regents Purchasing Policy

 To get Regents approval, departments must submit a Purchase Consent Record to Purchasing Services.
-This document provides documentation of what is being purchased and that appropriate reviews and approvals have been received prior to the President’s requesting approval from the Board.
-Deans, Directors, and Department Heads are responsible for ensuring that the Purchase Consent Records is completed in a timely manner and that appropriate signature approvals are obtained.
+This document provides documentation of what is being purchased and that appropriate reviews and approvals have been received prior to the President requesting approval from the Board.
+Deans, Directors, and Department Heads are responsible for ensuring that the PCR is completed in a timely manner and that appropriate signature approvals are obtained.

 Form: Purchase Consent Record